-- (1) The 180-Day Reinvestment Requirement.
+(1) The 180-Day Reinvestment Requirement.
 Generally, for an eligible capital gain to be deferred under § 1400Z-2, the taxpayer must purchase a qualifying investment in a QOF no later than 180 days following the date of the sale or exchange, or other disposition that generated the eligible gain. § 1400Z-2(a)(1)(A).
 However, the proposed regulations provide that generally the first day of the 180-day period is the date on which the gain would be recognized for federal income tax purposes, without regard to the deferral available under § 1400Z-2.
-There are at least two examples where the starting date of the 180-day period begins after the date of the sale or exchange: (1) Net §1231 Gains as discussed above, and (2) Pass-Through Entities if a partnership or S corporation has an "eligible gain," the pass-through entity may elect to defer the gain and invest in a QOF within 180 days of the disposition.
-However, if the pass-through entity does not elect to defer the gain, each owner has the option to elect to defer the owner's respective portion of the pass-through eligible gain by directly investing in a QOF.
-In this latter situation, the beginning of the 180-day period for the owners generally begins on the last day of the pass-through entity's tax year.
+There are at least two examples where the starting date of the 180-day period begins after the date of the sale or exchange: (1) Net §1231 Gains - as discussed above, and (2) Pass-Through Entities - if a partnership or S corporation has an "eligible gain," the pass-through entity may elect to defer the gain and invest in a QOF within 180 days of the disposition.
+However, if the pass-through entity does not elect to defer the gain, each owner has the option to elect to defer the owner's respective portion of the 180-day period for the owners generally begins on the last day of the pass-through entity's tax year.
 Please see Prop.
-Reg. § 1.1400Z2(a)-1(c) for details. - (2) Election Mechanics Form 8949.
+Reg. § 1.1400Z2(a)-1(c) for details.

+(2) Election Mechanics - Form 8949.
 A taxpayer must affirmatively elect to defer an eligible gain by making the election on Form 8949.
 The election is generally made on Form 8949 ("Sales and Other Dispositions of Capital Assets") in accordance with the Form's instructions by reporting the eligible gain and entering "Z" in column (f).
 In addition, the instructions to the 2018 Form 8949 provide: